ucsb-csw8/m22-shereen/faq.md

 * class time and lab sessions are the dedicated synchronous times when you can (and should!) ask questions.

-* Prof. K can stay right after class and can also meet with you by appointment: you can book a meeting through a link posted on the office hours page or send a message to the **Instructors** on the forum, requesting to meet at a specific time.
+* Shereen can stay right after class and can also meet with you by appointment: you can book a meeting through a link posted on the office hours page or send a message to the **Instructors** on the forum, requesting to meet at a specific time.

 * we have [synchronous Zoom office hours]({{site.url}}{{site.baseurl}}/schedule) _every day Monday through Friday in the mornings, afternoons, and evenings_.